sokil/php-mongo-migrator/README.md

 * Creating collections with special parameters, like capped collection;
 * Renaming or deleting collections;
 * Creating, renaming or deleting fields;
-* Creating, changing or deleting indexes
+* Creating, changing or deleting indexes;

 Requirements
 ------------